manjulananduri/manjulananduri.github.io/_posts/2023-03-23-bard-prompts-for-everyone.md

 10. A mountain scene that is seen from a distance.

-### Prompts created by Bard AI on its own
+### Prompts created by Gemini AI on its own

-Here are 30 prompt templates that you can ask BardAI about content writing and blogging:
+Here are 30 prompt templates that you can ask GeminiAI about content writing and blogging:

 1. Write a blog post about [topic] that is [adjective] and [adjective].
 2. Write a guest blog post for [website] about [topic].